MongXinChan/CPP/week13/index.md

 ## Exercise 1

-The declarations of `Point` class and `Line` class are as follows.
-Implement the member functions of these two classes and then run the program to test the classes.
+The declarations of `Point` class and `Line` class are as follows. **Implement the member functions of these two classes and then run the program to test the classes**.

 ```cpp
 class Point {